ricardodelosrios/sqlalchemy-challenge/README.md

     * [climate_starter.ipynb](https://github.com/ricardodelosrios/sqlalchemy-challenge/blob/main/climate_starter.ipynb): In this file are the queries to analyze and explore the Climate Data..
     * [app.py](https://github.com/ricardodelosrios/sqlalchemy-challenge/blob/main/app.py):There is a py file where a Flask API was designed.

+## Installation

+To install:

+SQLite reads and writes directly to ordinary disk files, which can in turn be stored on a computer’s hard drive.
+This makes it much easier to use to perform tests and share between users.
+If you do not have SQLite installed, run the following code within your terminal:

+`conda install -c anaconda sqlite`

 ## Analyze and Explore the Climate Data

 It was used the files (`climate_starter.ipynb` and `hawaii.sqlite`) to complete your climate analysis and data exploration.